Noiredd/freenas-scripts/openvpn/README.md

 ```
 6. Exit the jail and restart it.
 You can check that it works using [TorGuard's tool for torrent IP checking](torguard.net/checkmytorrentipaddress.php).

+#### Caveats
+The reason a separate monitoring script ran by cron is needed is due to some problems I have had with putting everything in a single up script.
+When the entire script was called by openvpn, I could never set the port using `transmission-remote`.
+Simply nothing would happen, no error message even.
+After digging some more (read on [SO](https://unix.stackexchange.com/q/447421/293652) if you're curious), I found that `transmission-remote` would segfault when it was called by openvpn's up script - even though I could run the commands myself from bash.
+As a workaround, I use the fact that cron can execute tasks as root.
+Up script obtains the port and stores it in a file,
+and a periodic cron job reads it and sets the port on `transmission-remote`, then deletes it.

+In the long run it's not such a bad thing, because the periodic task is necessary anyway: to scan for VPN downtimes and restart the service.